JohnKiro/parsex-cl/README.md

     #<PACKAGE "PARSEX-CL.REGEX.TEST">
     TEST>

-Then, any unit test can be executed as follows (for example: **basic2-regex-matching-test**):
+Then, all defined test cases could be executed as follows:

-    TEST> (run! 'basic2-regex-matching-test)
+    TEST> (run! :parsex-cl.regex.test-suite)

-The output will provide information about the test case, including the following:
+The output will provide information about the test cases, including the following:

 -   Text being matched.
 -   Regular expression being matched against.